-This Policy should be read in conjunction with the Conduct of Conduct and the Speak-Up Policy.
+This Policy should be read in conjunction with the Code of Conduct and the Speak-Up Policy.
 Each Employee will be required to confirm that they have read, understood and agree to comply with this Policy when they join the Group and on an annual basis thereafter.
+The Group's General Counsel (GC) has overall responsibility for this Policy and related procedures.